devCacti/Cooking/README.md

 I made this project using Flutter as the main resource (https://flutter.dev)

-Version of flutter used: 3.16.5-stable (https://docs.flutter.dev/release/archive?tab=windows)
+Version of flutter used: ~3.16.5-stable~ (https://docs.flutter.dev/release/archive?tab=windows)
 [Direct Download](https://storage.googleapis.com/flutter_infra_release/releases/stable/windows/flutter_windows_3.16.5-stable.zip)

+The version of flutter used is now: 3.29.1-stable